meteatamel/asyncapi-basics/README.md

 It's most useful to think of `publish` and `subscribe` from user's perspective.
 You can read [Demystifying the Semantics of Publish and
 Subscribe](https://www.asyncapi.com/blog/publish-subscribe-semantics) for more
 details.

+## Receive vs. Send semantics in AsyncAPI 3.0.0

+In AsyncAPI 3.0.0, you have `send` and `receive` operations instead and it refers to the server sending and receiving messages.

 ## Tools